 Johnny Chapman was popular for planting apple seeds throughout Ohio and surrounding states.
-Along this road, you’ll spot some of Chapman’s original landholdings and nurseries, one of my favorite state parks, find out where the pioneer settlers lived and learn about Native American culture.
+Along this road, you’ll spot some of Chapman’s original landholdings and nurseries.
+Visit one of my favorite state parks to see where the pioneer settlers lived and to learn about Native American culture.

 - Malabar Farm State Park (take in the view from the top of Mt.
 Jeez)

 - The Workman Cabin in Loudonville’s Central Park

 Things to do along the Johnny Appleseed Historic Byway